makersacademy/takeaway-challenge/README.md

 Makers Academy week 2 challenge.
 The task was to create a takeaway system achieving the following; a customer can place an order, calculate the total, and if the total is correct would receive a text message informing them when their order would be delivered.

-This was changed to the following: a customer can view a menu (as a whole sorted by category, or only a sub category).
+This was changed to the following: a customer can view a menu (as a whole sorted by category).
 The error scenario was changed to an order minimum error (a customer must order more than the minimum otherwise an error is raised)

 ##Tools Used
 * Ruby